Reproduction and Replication of an Adversarial Stylometry Experiment: Reproduction

 \subsection{Method}

-\citet{brennan2012adversarial} examined how authorship attribution classifier accuracy declines when a user attempts to conceal their writing style by using a defensive technique.
+\citet{brennan2012adversarial} examine how authorship attribution classifier accuracy declines when a user attempts to conceal their writing style by using a defensive technique.
 Three different authorship attribution defenses are considered.
-For each defense, \citet{brennan2012adversarial} study how the size of the candidate pool affects classifier accuracy by sampling 1,000 sets of candidate authors from the pool of 45 authors where the size of the set varies.
+For each defense, \citet{brennan2012adversarial} examine how the size of the candidate pool affects classifier accuracy by sampling 1,000 sets of candidate authors from the pool of 45 authors.
 They consider sets of size 5, 10, 15, 20, 25, 30, 35, and 40, each drawn randomly from the candidate pool without replacement.
 For each set, authorship attribution models are trained using the candidates' pre-existing writing samples as training data.
 The models are then asked to predict the author of essays composed in response to the prompts.
 In other words, the elicited essays form the test sets.
-The performance of the classifier on the test set is compared with a baseline: classifier accuracy on the pre-existing writing samples where performance is measured using 10-fold cross-validation.
+The performance of the classifier on the test set is compared with a baseline: classifier accuracy on the pre-existing writing samples, where performance is measured using 10-fold cross-validation.
 Our reproduction followed the exact same setup.

-The setup in the reproduction is the same as in \citet{brennan2012adversarial} except we used random sampling instead of ``unique sets.''
-That is, we use sampling with replacement whereas they used sampling without replacement.
-The mean accuracy across the 1,000 sets---the only statistic reported---has an identical expectation.\footnote{The variance of both sampling techniques is virtually the same given the number of potential distinct sets.
-See \citet{rice2006mathematical} for a discussion of the statistical issue. }

-The effectiveness of round-trip translation strategy was evaluated briefly in \citet{brennan2012adversarial} with a completely different corpus (the Brennan-Greenstadt corpus).
+The effectiveness of the round-trip translation strategy was evaluated briefly in \citet{brennan2012adversarial} with a completely different corpus (the Brennan-Greenstadt corpus).
 The translated texts and implementation details cannot be recovered.
-Therefore, we abandoned examining the round-trip translation strategies in the reproduction study.
-We revisit the strategy in the replication study.
+Therefore, we did not examine the round-trip translation strategy in the reproduction study; we revisit this strategy in the replication study below.
 We also take the liberty of reporting results obtained using two additional authorship attribution models, one using a simpler feature set and another using a recently-developed neural network classifier.